 The ICE candidate discovery phase is performed with the following steps in an MNO-facilitated 5G-RTC system:

-1. Configuration information: The 5G-RTC AF uses the RTC-5 interface to provide the MSH with a list of trusted STUN/TURN servers, trusted WebRTC signalling and data channel servers and their capabilities.
+1. Configuration information: The 5G-RTC Configuration Function uses the RTC-5 interface to provide the MSH with a list of trusted STUN/TURN servers, trusted WebRTC signalling and data channel servers and their capabilities.
 The UE may use this configuration information for establishing RTC sessions.

 2. ICE Servers request: The application queries the MSH for the list of trusted ICE servers.